hbadland/torchmd-net/README.md

 To run the tests, install the package and run `pytest` in the root directory of the repository.
 Tests are a good source of knowledge on how to use the different components of the package.

+---

+## 🔬 My Research Project (BSc Chemistry, 2025)

+This fork contains original work carried out by myself for my BSc dissertation:
+**"Investigating Generalisation Limits of Deepset Architectures for Molecular Energy and Force Predictions"**

+### 📌 Summary of Contributions
+- ...
+- ...

+### 📈 Key Results
+[add table/plots here or link to report]

+### 🧪 How to Use My Fork
+[commands here]